allandeboe/Focust-Web-App/INSTALLATION.md

 ## Back-end Server (Java Spring)

-### Installing Dependencies
-[Work in Progress]

 ### Setting Up
+The dependencies the back-end needs should be there when downloading the project from GitHub, so, for the back-end, you only need to set up the back-end server so it can run as intended.

-After installing the dependencies on the device locally, one needs to create an `application.properties` file under the `focust-back-end/src/main/resources` directory.
+To do this, one needs to create an `application.properties` file under the `focust-back-end/src/main/resources` directory.
 It's this file that contains important and sensitive information like the database password.

 ```
 # Server-Mode